 The School must keep a record of all authorised and unauthorised absences and report these in the School Prospectus.
-An authorised absence is absence which has been authorized by a teacher - they include sickness, dental appointment, parent's holiday etc..
+An authorised absence is absence which has been authorised by the head teacher - they include sickness, dental appointment and exceptional circumstances.
+Any other absence is deemed to be unauthorised.